ComplicatedPhenomenon/Note_in_rST/source/tutorial.rst

 Monte Carlo integration makes few assumptions about the integrand --- it needn't be analytic nor even continuous.
-This makes Monte Carlo integation unusually robust.
+This makes Monte Carlo integration unusually robust.
 It also makes it well suited for adaptive integration.
 Adaptive strategies are essential for multidimensional integration, especially in high dimensions, because multidimensional space is large, with  lots of corners, making it